 If you want an opportunity to become a reality, go prove it.
-Pictures and videos count, but prove it in front of a live audience.
+Pictures and videos count but prove it in front of a live audience.
 Do it in front of many people.

-If numbers on a paper fail to work, then show your prospective customer or boss that you can demonstrate how to get the job done face-to-face.
+Job seeker, if numbers on a paper fail to work, then show your prospective customer or boss that you can demonstrate how to get the job done face-to-face.
 I bet your competition wouldn’t offer proof like that!
 Don’t be afraid to test your skills.

-In a previous post I discussed how Having The Right Skills Impacts Your Pay.
+In a previous post, I discussed how Having The Right Skills Impacts Your Pay.

 Entrepreneurs and job seekers alike could raise their perceived value in front of employers or potential clients in one major way: Allow your skills to be tested.